byu-oit/handel/docs/supported-services/apigateway.rst

      - No
      - 3
      - The timeout to use for your Lambda function.
 Any functions that go over this timeout will be killed.
+   * - vpc
+     - boolean
+     - No
+     - false
+     - If true, the lambda will be deployed inside the VPC and private subnets defined in the account config file.
    * - environment_variables
      - :ref:`apigateway-environment-variables`
      - No